Hamas in the First Intifada: Early agitation

-First attacks
+First terrorist attacks

 In early 1989, Hamas would perpetrate its first attack, posing as ultra-orthodox Jews to abduct and kill Israeli soldier Sergeant Avi Sasportas in February, and then Corporal Ilan Saadoun in early May.
 Following the killing of Sasportas and Saadon, the Israeli government began to perceive Hamas as a more serious threat, carrying out a mass arrest of over two hundred Hamas members, including Yassin, in late May 1989, and cutting off all contacts with the organisation.
 In June 1989, the Israeli government formally designated Hamas as a terrorist organisation.

 The Israeli crackdown at first significantly weakened Hamas as an organisation, with much of its leadership imprisoned and its internal security compromised.
 Following the crackdown, Hamas would undergo a re-organisation, notably more distinctly separating its political, social, and military branches.
 As part of the re-organisation, the Al-Qassam Brigades were founded as the official military branch of Hamas.
 The Brigades were publicly revealed in January 1992, after it carried out its first attack, murdering Doron Shoshan, the rabbi of the settlement of Kfar Darom.
 In its re-organisation, Hamas also adopted a clandestine cell system and established bases outside of the occupied territories.

+In July 1989, Hamas began extending its campaign to impose the hijab on Palestinian women to the West Bank, with its first attacks on women on the street in East Jerusalem and Hebron.
+Another signifiant incident occurred in mid-1989 in Gaza City, where a group of Hamas activists chased two women who were wearing hijabs into a shop, claiming that their hijabs didn't completely cover their hair.
+Following these incidents, the UNLU would finally issue its first communiqué explicitly denouncing Hamas's campaigns to police women's dress.